 Food allergies should be reported to the cafeteria manager.

-Late Bag Lunches – At times, students who bring their lunches to school forget them at home.
+Late Bag Lunches

+At times, students who bring their lunches to school forget them at home.
 All bag lunches or lunch boxes must be labeled with the child's name.
 All lunches are delivered to the cafeteria for students to pick-up during assigned lunch periods.
-Please stop by the office first to obtain a pass, and then you will be directed to the cafeteria.

 SEXUAL HARASSMENT

 It is the policy of the Lab school that all employees and students or users of the school’s facilities are entitled to enjoy an environment free of all forms of discrimination, including sexual harassment.
-No employee or student, male or female, should be subjected to unsolicited and unwelcomed sexual overtures or conduct, either verbal or physical.
+No employee or student, male or female, should be subjected to unsolicited and unwelcome sexual overtures or conduct, either verbal or physical.
 Any employee or student who feels that he or she has been a victim should contact the director.

-FUND RAISING/SPECIAL PROJECTS -The Lab School has numerous fundraisers each year.
-The PTA, Student Government, Club, Library, and Beta Club may hold approved fundraisers at various times during the year to purchase needed equipment and materials for the school.
+FUND RAISING/SPECIAL PROJECTS

+The Lab School has numerous fundraisers each year.
+The PTA, Student Government Club, Library, and Beta Club may hold approved fundraisers at various times during the year to purchase needed equipment and materials for the school.
-LEARNING RESOURCE CENTER (LIBRARY)

-Introduction and Philosophy -The Learning Resource Center in the Teacher Education Center is a unique facility, which provides library and media materials and services.
-Its function is to enable students, kindergarten through graduate school, the faculty of the Laboratory School, and the Department of Education, to facilitate and improve the learning process.
+LIBRARY

-The collection of the Learning Resource Center is as varied as the learning needs of its patrons.
+The collection of the Library is as varied as the learning needs of its patrons.
 A variety of materials is provided which is appropriate and meaningful.
 Parents are encouraged to review all books checked out by their children.
 Because of the large number of books required to meet the wide range of readers, not all books are appropriate for all students at a given time in his development.
 Students should be guided in his or her book selections.
 If there are problems, please talk with the teacher, the librarian, or the director.

-Hours of Operation For current hours, please view the school website.
-Students visiting the LRC after school hours must be accompanied by an adult.
-The LRC will be operated by a graduate assistant.

-The hours of operation may vary during holidays and changes in the hours are posted in advance.
-The LRC follows both the University and Laboratory School calendars.
-The telephone number for the LRC is 985-549-2206.

-Organization and Procedures The online catalog is the index to all books and software housed in the L.R.C.
-There are multiple computer search stations.
-Materials can be searched by title, author, subject, series, and keyword.
-Printed material is divided into two collections: children's literature and curriculum related.
+Student Responsibility

-Student Responsibility - No fines are charged to Lab School students for overdue books.
+No fines are charged to Lab School students for overdue books.
 However, students are encouraged to return materials as soon as they have finished so that these materials become available for use by others.
-Only books and materials that have been properly checked out are permitted to be taken from the LRC.
-Once a book or material is checked out, it becomes the property of the individual until it is properly returned to the LRC.
+Only books and materials that have been properly checked out are permitted to be taken from the library.
+Once a book or material is checked out, it becomes the property of the individual until it is properly returned to the library.
 If a book or material is lost or damaged, it is the individual's responsibility to pay for the item so that it may be replaced.
-Parents and students are encouraged to return books to the LRC.
+Parents and students are encouraged to return books to the library.